sedostheatre/sedos.co.uk/input/shows/2016-i-love-you-youre-perfect-now-change.md

 ---
 title: I Love You, You're Perfect, Now Change
 year: "2016"
-authors: Book and Lyrics by JOE DIPIETRO
+authors: Book and lyrics by JOE DIPIETRO
 authors2: Music by JIMMY ROBERTS
 subtitle: A cabaret style show which celebrates and reflects on the beauty and comedy of love in all its guises